ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("graphicalMCP")` is a low-dependency implementation of graphical MCPs which allow mixed types of tests.
 It also includes power simulations and visualization of graphical MCPs.

 -   `r pkg("gsMAMS")` It provides functions to generate operating characteristics and to calculate Sequential Conditional Probability Ratio Tests(SCPRT) efficacy and futility boundary values along with sample/event size of Multi-Arm Multi-Stage(MAMS) trials for different outcomes.
-The package is based on Wu et al. (2023) <[doi:10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, Wu and Li (2023) <[doi: 10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, and Wu et al. (2023) "Group Sequential Multi-Arm Multi-Stage Trial Design with Ordinal Endpoints"(In preparation).
+The package is based on Wu et al. (2023) <[doi:10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, Wu and Li (2023) <[doi: 10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, and Wu et al. (2023) *Group Sequential Multi-Arm Multi-Stage Trial Design with Ordinal Endpoints* (In preparation).

 -   `r pkg("MABOUST")` conducts and simulates the MABOUST design, including making interim decisions to stop a treatment for inferiority or stop the trial early for superiority or equivalency.